alexarnimueller/modlAMP/README.rst

 These commands generated a mixed peptide library comprising of 1000 sequences.

 .. note::
-    If duplicates are present in the attribute :py:attr:`sequences`, these are removed during generation.
+    If duplicates are present in the attribute ``sequences``, these are removed during generation.
 Therefore it is possible that less than the specified sequences are obtained.

-The module :mod:`sequences` incorporates different sequence generation classes (random, helices etc.).
+The module ``sequences`` incorporates different sequence generation classes (random, helices etc.).
 For documentation thereof, consider the docs for `sequences <modlamp.html#module-modlamp.sequences>`_.